Citizen Survey - Feeling Safe

 Please note that Q1, Q2, Q3, and Q4 refer to the first, second, third, and fourth quarters of the Fiscal Year.
 The City’s Fiscal Year runs from October 1st – September 30th and is denoted by FY.
 CY denotes Calendar Year.

-89% of Sugar Land residents strongly expressed an overall feeling of safety in our City in the October 2017 Citizen Satisfaction Survey.
-This is 20 percent higher than the City's target of 69%, which is the United States' average response.
+Based on the November 2020 Citizen Satisfaction Survey, 93% of Sugar Land residents strongly expressed an overall feeling of safety in our City.
+This is 16% higher than the City’s target of 69%, which is the United States’ average response.*

 Question: "How satisfied are you with: Overall feeling of safety in my community".